Zeitsperre/PyConLT2024/slides.md

 <!--
 For those with the Python knowledge, you can run your scripts on a web platform, connected directly to the data.

-This is a figure showing some of the ways we've made either our tools or data or information more accessible to all kinds of users.
+This figure shows some of the ways we've made either our tools or data or information more accessible to all kinds of users.
 Technical users can use either the tools directly, or run them on our Jupyter-based research platform we call PAVICS; People who just want data outputs could use programmable dashboards we've made; or they can just grab data values from a map or pre-computed indicators.
 -->

 ![bg contain](img/pavics.png)